 Natural materials tend to be more thermoregulatory – that means they keep your body warm if it's cold out, or cool you down when it's hot.
 One of t he best natural options for keeping you cool in summer is silk – breathable, thermoregulating and naturally hypoallergenic.

 Synthetic fillings are also hypoallergenic, particularly important for a good night's sleep if you're already dealing with hayfever and heat.
 Microfibre filling is usually a good synthetic option as they are lighter than feather-filled duvets, but the fine fibres still give it a soft, luxurious feel.

 Duvets with synthetic fillings are more absorbent, helping to reduce dampness caused by sweat in the night, and easier to wash as the filling is evenly distributed, so won't clump together like some natural duvets.
 Synthetic styles are less durable however, so will last fewer summers than natural duvets.

 Image: Synthetic all seasons duvet, from £72, John Lewis & Partners

 If you have limited space and don’t want to buy multiple duvets for the different seasons, consider an all-season duvet.
 This duvet from John Lewis & Partners combines a 4.5 and 9 tog duvet, fastened together.
 This gives you the option of a super light, medium or heavier tog duvet all in on go.

-Have you any tips for choosing a summer duvet?
-Share them with us by tweeting us @goodhomesmag or posting a comment on our Facebook page.
+Have you made the change to a summer duvet yet?
+Tweet us @goodhomesmag or post a comment on our Facebook page.